Support in oak wood (the structure of this wood is very compact)

 The transparent pigments such as the garanza lake (in order to make the most of the light reflection on the white background), are distributed in successive glazes until they reach a certain relief in the darker areas: the shadows obtained are extremely sweet, deep and transparent.

-1. water-based binder for the execution of the first design phases and for the application of pure natural ultramarine blue;
+1. water-based binder for the execution of the first design phases ;

-2. emulsion of drying oil and egg in variable proportions in the covering layers;
+2. emulsion of drying oil and egg in variable proportions in the covering layers limited to the underpaint;

-3. fatty binder composed of oil and / or natural resin in some glazes to obtain more transparent whites.
+3. fatty binder composed of thickened linseed oil, rarely of walnut, (with the addition of small quantities of natural resin in some glazes or to obtain the most transparent whites).

 It is assumed that Van Eyck already used essential oils that he himself would have managed to distill, as evidenced by the refined execution of the details that only a fluid and flowing film can allow.